Never on Sunday

 Never on Sunday (Ποτέ την Κυριακή, Poté tin Kyriakí) is a 1960 Greek romantic comedy film starring, written by and directed by Jules Dassin.

-The film tells the story of Ilya, a Greek prostitute (Melina Mercouri), and Homer (Dassin), an American classicist.
+The film tells the story of Ilya, a contented Greek prostitute (Melina Mercouri), and Homer (Dassin), an earnest American classicist.
 Homer attempts to steer her toward morality while Ilya attempts to make Homer more relaxed.
+The original screenplay examines the impact of intellectual imperialism upon indigenous joie de vivre.
 It constitutes a variation of the Pygmalion plus "hooker with a heart of gold" story.

 The film's bouzouki theme became a hit and the film won the Academy Award for Best Original Song (Manos Hadjidakis for "Never on Sunday").
 It was nominated for Academy Awards for Best Actress in a Leading Role (Mercouri), Best Costume Design, Black-and-White, Best Director and Best Writing, Story and Screenplay as Written Directly for the Screen (both Dassin).
 Mercouri won the award for Best Actress at the 1960 Cannes Film Festival.